rajzaveri15/healthdataregression/README.md

 Analyzing Medical Bills data

 ### Project Overview
-I this project, I looked into seeing what goes into the total charge for medical bills.
+In this project, I looked into seeing what goes into the total charge for medical bills.
 I analyzed different patients' bill totals along with different attributes to see what are the most important factors that go into determining higher or lower charges.

 ### Dataset Description
 The dataset consists of approximately 1,500 records of patients' medical bills which contain the following patient attributes: age, sex, bmi, children (number of children), smoker (yes/no), region (southwest, southeast, northwest, northeast), charges (total charge).
 The dataset consists of various data types including numeric, boolean and string